Time management

 Success Strategy

 Start by scheduling a very short period of time when you are fairly certain of experiencing success.
-Even scheduling 30 minutes or an hour out of a day can be a great place to start if it means you will experience success–it's a 100% improvement over zero minutes of sticking to a schedule, which may be what you are used to!
+Even scheduling 30 minutes or an hour out of a day can be a great place to start if it means you will experience success - it's a 100% improvement over zero minutes of sticking to a schedule!

 -